MrMonsh/Auto-Splitters/Spider-Man 2: Enter Electro/readme.md

 	+ Duckstation core
 + DuckStation
 	+ NoGUI version
-	+ QT Front-End version (only up to version 0.1-5613-g5d750a88, from August 2023)
+	+ QT Front-End version

 ### ⚠️ Important Notice ⚠️
 * This auto-splitter will only work for the NTSC-U retail version of the game.
 Neither PAL or the pre-9/11 versions of the game will work correctly with this tool for the time being.
-* If you want to use the auto-start feature, please open LiveSplit while at the Main Menu (if you're inside a sub-menu, please exit it), otherwise it'll not work.
+* **Please open LiveSplit before opening the game** (or if the game is currently open when you open LiveSplit, close it and restart it), otherwise it'll not work.

 ## Installation Guide

+1. If your emulator of choice is currently open, please close it.
-1. Open your LiveSplit.
+2. Open your LiveSplit.
-2. Right-click on the LiveSplit window, then select "Edit Splits".
+3. Right-click on the LiveSplit window, then select "Edit Splits".
-3. Under "Game Name", write the name of the game exactly like this: "Spider-Man 2: Enter Electro".
+4. Under "Game Name", write the name of the game exactly like this: "Spider-Man 2: Enter Electro".
-4. On the line mentioning the auto-splitter, click on "Activate" first, then click on the now-enabled "Settings" button.
+5. On the line mentioning the auto-splitter, click on "Activate" first, then click on the now-enabled "Settings" button.
-5. **[OPTIONAL]** Select which functions from the Auto-Splitter you'd like to use (Auto-Starts, Auto-Splits and/or Auto-Resets).
+6. **[OPTIONAL]** Select which functions from the Auto-Splitter you'd like to use (Auto-Starts, Auto-Splits and/or Auto-Resets).
-6. **[OPTIONAL]** Change the advanced settings to fine-tune when exactly the timer should auto-start, auto-split and/or auto-reset.
+7. **[OPTIONAL]** Change the advanced settings to fine-tune when exactly the timer should auto-start, auto-split and/or auto-reset.
 Each setting will give you more info on what it does by hovering it with the mouse.
 	+ For running anything other than 100%, I'd personally leave the settings as they are by default, otherwise just read what each setting does and you'll know which ones to use.
 8. Click "OK" on the settings window, then click "OK" on the Splits window.
 9. You're done!
 Now you can boot up the emulator and run to your heart's content.